A world that is resilient to earthquakes

-GEM’s collaborative efforts will build a heightened public understanding and awareness of seismic risk, leading to increased earthquake resilience worldwide, as the GEM community:
+GEM’s collaborative efforts are building a heightened public understanding and awareness of seismic risk, leading to increased earthquake resilience worldwide, as we support the GEM community in:

-> shares data, models, and knowledge through the OpenQuake platform
+- sharing of data, models, and knowledge through the OpenQuake platform and international meetings

-Through our commitment to engaging and collaborating with the scientific community, GEM has earned a degree of credibility that has been strengthened by the alliance of the public and private sectors.
 Trust is critical for any source of information used for public good.
-Assessing earthquake risk holistically requires multidisciplinary knowledge – seismology, geotechnical and structural engineering, economics and social science – combined with the latest technology.
+By engaging and collaborating with the scientific community, GEM has earned a degree of credibility that has been strengthened by the alliance of the public and private sectors.
+Assessing earthquake risk holistically requires multidisciplinary knowledge and the latest technology.
 GEM brings together this diverse scientific community with a common language, whilst keeping discussion and debate alive.

-GEM was founded on the principle of equitable risk information.
-Bridging gaps – both from science to practice, and from knowledge to action – is what we strive for.
-Even for deliverables that are, at their root, information, their true purpose is to serve risk reduction.
-Information is an essential precursor to risk reduction and risk mitigation, but only if it is available to all stakeholders.
-By creating resources that inspire sponsorship by both public and private sectors, we also benefit a broad range of stakeholders, from non-profit to commercial, bringing a once-scarce resource to all sectors and beneficiaries.
-By making risk assessment inclusive, despite its complexity, we create a culture of awareness and resilience.
+GEM was founded to bridge gaps –from science to practice, and from knowledge to action.
+Information is an essential precursor to risk reduction and risk mitigation, but only if it is available to all stakeholders and that is what we strive for.
+Through a wide range of partnerships in public and private sectors, we also benefit a broad range of stakeholders, bringing a once-scarce resource to all sectors and beneficiaries.
+By making risk assessment inclusive, despite its complexity, we collaboratively create a culture of awareness and resilience.

-The OpenQuake platform is being designed to allow users to evaluate the impact of any assumption on results, implement alternative data or models, and explicitly account for uncertainty.
-Accompanying OpenQuake will be extensive, open documentation and user-friendly workflows.
-Source code of the software and tools is publicly accessible and can be utilised and even extended by GEM stakeholders.
-Transparency is essential not only to our products, but also our processes and information-sharing.
+The OpenQuake Platform features open datasets, allows users to explore different types of risk information, facilitates data contribution through innovative apps and tools, and supports open sharing of information through maps and layers.
+The OpenQuake Engine is an open and transparent science-based risk modeling software in which users can combine GEM data and models with their own, and explicitly account for uncertainty.
+Source code of the software is publicly accessible and can be used and even extended by GEM stakeholders.
+Transparency is essential not only to our products, but also our processes and information sharing.
 GEM resources include global best practice for all methods and approaches.
-Community feedback and open debate are the drivers of our continuous improvement.
+Community feedback and open debate are the drivers of continuous improvement.

-GEM is all about people with a passion for contributing to the mitigation of seismic risk.
-We succeed only by collaborating across sector, geography, and discipline.
+GEM is about people that are passionate about risk assessment and mitigation.
+Only by working together across sectors, geographies, and disciplines can we compare and advance risk analysis and enhance resilience worldwide.
 Academia links up with decision makers, the private sector and international organisations within GEM’s public-private partnership.
-GEM deliverables are the result of global scientific collaboration, and it is through regional partnerships that the GEM mission and implementation will be fully realised.
+GEM products are the result of global collaboration, and it is through partnerships, projects and programmes across the globe that they will continuously be enhanced.
 By providing a common understanding of risk, GEM becomes the critical link in creating successful resilient partnerships between policy makers, the private sector, and scientists.